The European Tribune is a forum for thoughtful dialogue of European and international issues. You are invited to post comments and your own articles.

 We should be embarking, in this morose economy, on a massive building programme, not just as a jobs programme, but as an economic efficiency and growth programme, a regional development motor, and a positive environmental legacy for our kids.

 I know you do the math on these things constantly, so you know they usually pay back a tidy return, certainly at a return state-issued debt can support.
 Would you be for a broad EU-wide, state-subsidised building programme as an economic stimulus?
-I would be ashamed to admit that I had risen from the ranks.
-When I rise it will be with the ranks, and not from them Eugene Debs
+The Hun is always either at your throat or at your feet.
+Winston Churchill

 Those are the numbers I was thinking of and have since bookmarked.